Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ECH-dzoj7ro.md

 ### Transcript

-> all right fine whatever um translation will be coming yes we we have plans for that
+> all right fine whatever, translation will be coming yes we we have plans for that